 Troubleshooting Your Chainsaw

-- Chain Tension: If the chain is sagging, it can cause your chainsaw not to start.
-Make sure the chain is adjusted to the correct tightness.
-If your chain is rusted or broken, it should be replaced.
+- Chain tension: A loose or sagging chain can prevent your chainsaw from starting or running safely.
+Make sure the chain is adjusted to the proper tightness.
+If it is rusted or broken, replacement is usually the best option.

 Leaf Blowers